jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 In addition to these two files, a number of ***vertical modules*** are going to be released little by little.
 An early release is the **geopolitical module** (the third file listed above) including so far just the geopolitical entities of Andorra, Spain and Portugal (France is the other country to be taken into account in this vertical module in the next update).
 At the moment of this writing, three more vertical modules are almost ready to be released, as we will see in the section devoted to these modules.

-Keep in mind that both this document and the ontology files are a work in progress and the deadline to deliver the 80% of the specification is mid May.
+Keep in mind that both this document and the ontology files are a **work in progress** and the deadline to deliver the 80% of the specification is mid May, so there might still be some inconsistencies, imperfections, potential improvement and relevant addings.

 # 1. Introduction

+The ASIO ontologies are standardised data schemas (or "vocabularies") designed to address the Research Management of the particular case of the University of Murcia but by applying an encompassing model capable of addressing too other universities both at the national level and at the international level.

-In this brief section we are going to explain the large-scale organization of the ASIO ontology, which is loosely inspired by Jerry Fodor's *The modularity of mind* (1983), and for that we need to distinguish between two fundamentally different types of information processing (relying upon information architecture and datasets).
+In this brief section we are going to explain the large-scale organization of the ASIO ontology, which is split into a central and peripheral components, loosely inspiring ourselves in Fodor (1983).
+To do so we need to distinguish between two fundamentally different types of information processing (relying upon information architecture and datasets).

-On the one hand, there are highly-specialized information-processing tasks, such as identifying and retrieving data from specific environments.
+On the one hand, there are highly-specialised information-processing tasks, such as identifying and retrieving data from specific environments.
 Informational-based tasks in these specific environments should be carried out automatically and should involve only a limited type of information.
 That is why information retrieval tasks having to do with this first type of information are carried out by dedicated parts of the ontology that we call ***modules***.
 These modules are *domain-specific* –that is, they are responsible only for tasks falling in particular domains (geopolitical, scientific, administrative, staffing, etc.).

 On the other hand, there are central informational tasks that involve much more complex and wide-ranging inferences and to which an indefinite amount of background information is potentially relevant.
-The information processing involved in carrying out these tasks is *domain-general* (conversely to domain-specific) and it concerns our main *university domain*, because we understand *general* here as our general domain.
+The information processing involved in carrying out these tasks is *domain-general* (conversely to domain-specific) and it concerns our main *university domain* (our ***core***), because we understand *general* here as our general domain.

-On the basis of this distinction, we develop an architecture of the organization of the mind as involving both very specialized modules (***vertical modules***) and what we call domain-general, non-modular knowledge (***core ontology***), and two properties of modularity in particular, *informational encapsulation* and *domain specificity*, make it possible to tie together questions of functional architecture with those of knowledge content.
+On the basis of this distinction, we develop an architecture of the ontological organization as involving both very specialized modules (***vertical modules***) and what we call domain-general, non-modular knowledge (***core ontology***).
+Two properties of modularity in particular, *informational encapsulation* and *domain specificity*, make it possible to tie together questions of functional architecture with those of knowledge content.